EricKMY/posd2020f_TA/README.md

 class CompoundShape : public Shape {
 public:
         CompoundShape(string id, vector<Shape*>* shapes) {
-            // The default color of compound shape should be "Transparent".
+            // The default color of compound shape should be "transparent".

             // When there's no shape contain in the compound shape,
             // should throw std::string "This is not a compound shape!"